maximshuklin/AVL-things/README.md

 # AVL-simple-animation

-This repository contains a simple Qt Widget Application with ability to display AVL-tree.
-Supports 2 type of operation:
+This repository contains a Qt Widget Application with ability to display AVL-tree.
+It supports 2 types of operations:
-* Add a vertex (integer number)
+* Add a vertex to tree (integer number)
-* Delete a vertex
+* Delete a vertex from tree (integer number)

+The implementation of AVL-tree is effective and works using $O(n \log{n})$ time complexity.

 This is a simple school project (homework) which was made by me in one day.